 This is the first book to focus on archaeological evidence from the recent past related to children, childhood, and adolescence.
 Jane Baxter, a foremost authority on the archaeology of historic American childhood, synthesizes the growing variety of ways researchers have been approaching the topic, guiding readers through an abundance of current data on the experiences of children in American history.

 The American Experience in Archaeological PerspectiveEdited by MICHAEL S. NASSANEY, DEPARTMENT OF ANTHROPOLOGY

-There are 20 books in this series.
+There are 21 books in this series.

 Please note that while you may order forthcoming books at any time, they will not be available for shipment until shortly before publication date